Carrie Hessler-Radelet

-Carolyn "Carrie" Hessler Radelet is the 19th and former director of the Peace Corps.
-She was the deputy director and chief operating officer of the Peace Corps from April 2010 to December 2015, serving as acting Peace Corps director from September 2012 until June 2014 when she was elevated to director.
-She resigned on January 20, 2017.
+Carolyn "Carrie" Hessler-Radelet is the President & CEO of Global Communities.
+In 2017, she served as the President & CEO of Project Concern International (PCI), a San Diego–based international development and humanitarian assistance organization, and spearheaded the merger of the organization with the Silver Spring, Maryland–based Global Communities in 2020.
+Prior to leading PCI, Carrie was the 19th director of the Peace Corps, from 2014 to 2017.
+She was the Deputy Director and Chief Operating Officer of the Peace Corps from April 2010 to December 2015, serving as Acting Peace Corps Director from September 2012 until June 2014 when she was elevated to Director.
+She resigned on January 20, 2017, to join Project Concern International (PCI) as its President & CEO.

-Early life and education
+Education

-Hessler Radelet served as a Peace Corps volunteer in Apia, Western Samoa, from 1981 to 1984, where she taught high school and designed, organized, and conducted a national public awareness campaign on disaster preparedness.
-Hessler Radelet received a B.A. in political science and economics from Boston University in 1979 and a Master of Science in health policy and management, with a concentration in international health and marketing, from Harvard School of Public Health in 1990.
+Hessler-Radelet received a B.A. in political science and economics from Boston University in 1979.
+She earned a Master of Science in health policy and management, with a concentration in international health and marketing, from Harvard School of Public Health in 1990.

 Career

-Hessler Radelet began her career as a Peace Corps Volunteer secondary school teacher in Apia, Western Samoa, from 1981 to 1984.
+Hessler-Radelet began her career as a Peace Corps Volunteer secondary school teacher in Apia, Western Samoa, from 1981 to 1984.
+There she helped to design a national public awareness campaign on disaster preparedness.
 Upon her return the U.S., she was the public affairs manager at the Peace Corps Regional Office in Boston from 1984 to 1986.

 From 1986 to 1988, she founded and served as the executive director of the Special Olympics in the Republic of The Gambia, planning, developing and managing that country's first national Special Olympics games.
 She also served as a consultant with The Gambia Family Planning Association.